Mingbye/Deadbolt/README.md

 const Deadbolt = require("@mingbye/deadbolt");

 const expressApp = express();

+const deadboltUser = new Deadbolt(...);
+const deadboltCreator = new Deadbolt(...);
-const deadbolt = new Deadbolt(...);
+const deadboltDataAdmin = new Deadbolt(...);

-expressApp.use("/deadbolt/app", deadbolt.express);
+//samples ...

+expressApp.use("/deadbolt-app", deadboltUser.express);
-//functions reaching deadbolt will be served at /deadbolt/app
+//functions reaching deadboltUser will be served at /deadbolt-app

+expressApp.use("/deadbolt_creator", deadboltCreator.express);
+//....

+expressApp.use("/deadbolt/admin/data", deadboltDataAdmin.express);
+//....

+//using Deadbolt Auto, you can for instance have a user sign-up at /deadbolt-app/auto/#signup
+//or a data admin sign-in at /deadbolt/admin/data/auto/#signin

 expressApp.listen(...)
 ```